 We get it.
 We really do.
-The scrap metal prices in 2015 have been nothing less than a really tragic story in the scrap industry.
-Over the last 8 months the steel market has dropped almost 70% and prices are at 7-year lows.
+Whether scrap prices are at all-time lows or they have been all over the map going up and down, it’s frustrating.
 It’s not like it’s just a small dip in the prices, but a plummet instead.
 With the iScrap App Team coming from the scrap industry and being involved with it on a day-to-day basis, we know how it feels and the frustration that builds up during these rough times.

 Look Outside The Box With These Strategies

 As we continue to watch the market and fill you, our audience, on the latest news and price shifts, we know that during these troubling time, that it can be tough to get something going.
 Especially for those that are relying on scrap metal for a part-time or even full-time income, your anger and impatience can take over your mood and outlook.
 We know how it feels.
 Unfortunately, we can’t predict exactly what the markets are going to do, we can provide you with some tools and ideas that may be able to help you get through the rough patch.

 When you are scrapping a lot of ferrous metal on a regular basis, these times can cause you to actually lose money (from transportation, time spent, etc.) because your return on the material you are scrapping can be very minimal.
 There are some other ways you can still make money from scrap by altering your habits and sources.